80396-B2/Olympics-Analysis/README.md

 # Olympics-Analysis
-This a analysis of the summer olympics .
+This is a analysis of the summer olympics .
 Check-out Readme for more info.